keboola/connection-docs/components/extractors/marketing-sales/adform-dsp-reports/index.md

 ## Configuration

-[Create a new configuration](/components/#creating-component-configuration) of the Adform DSP Reports extractor.
+[Create a new configuration](/components/#creating-component-configuration) of the Adform DSP Reports connector.

 First insert the **API client secret** and **API client ID** that you obtained from Adform (Adform client credentials for a registered app with the `Client credentials flow` enabled).